 If everyone in your group doesn’t necessarily want to hike, Short Sand Beach is near the start of the trek and the perfect place to relax.

-One of our favorite Portland hikes in the rainy season, Trail of Ten Falls lives up to its name: 10 waterfalls spaced out over a lengthy but relatively easy trail through the woods.
+One of our favorite hikes in Oregon near Portland in the rainy season, Trail of Ten Falls lives up to its name: 10 waterfalls spaced out over a lengthy but relatively easy trail through the woods.

 The hike is well-trodden, immaculately maintained, and located inside Oregon’s largest state park, Silver Falls.
 A conveniently designed loop, you’ll pass behind several falls, so bring a jacket.
 If the cascades on the trail aren’t enough, it’s possible to add side routes to see even more.